MAJI-MVP/back-end/README.md

 For the demo page, In as little as 3 clicks, users/customers can subscribe to their web3 product or service with money streams.
 Money streams flow in perpetuity, mitigating non-payment risk and reducing churn.
--Web interface and dashboard for the Web3 company to check all the checkouts created, with the amount collected and being collected, their status and details from each customer.
+-Web interface and dashboard for the Web3 company to check all the checkouts created, with the amount collected and being collected their status, and details from each customer.

 **Web interface and dashboard for the customers to check the payments sent and being sent to the several buyers/suppliers with details and status**

 ## The key components of the POC (Proof-Of-Concept) we are building:

 **AQUADUC Cross-chain streaming protocol:**
-A collection of persistent, non-upgradeable smart contracts that together create a protocol that facilitates the streaming of assets that enables to make and collect payments in streams from one chain to another chain per second/minute/hour/day/month/etc...
+A collection of persistent, non-upgradeable smart contracts that together create a protocol that facilitates the streaming of assets that enables one to make and collect payments in streams from one chain to another chain per second/minute/hour/day/month/etc...

 **Cross-chain checkout builder Web interface** built with a collection of persistent, upgradeable smart contracts that together create a protocol that enables the Web3 business to create and personalize its cross-chain checkout in minutes and export it on the IPFS or as JSON file.